Up to 50% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We ran the futon through the same weekly routine we use in our sofa testing: assembly and setup, daily TV sessions, laptop work blocks, short naps, and hosting a couple of guests.
-We tracked seven core metrics—Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value—then scored it based on repeated use.
-We also stress-tested edge sitting, frequent posture changes, and how the cushions felt once everything settled.
+We ran the futon through the same routine we use in our sofa testing: assembly and setup, daily TV time, laptop blocks, short naps, and a couple of guest-use sessions.
+We tracked seven core metrics—Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value—based on repeated use.
+We also watched edge support, posture changes, and how the cushion felt once the first-use stiffness settled.

 Amazon Basics Futon Sofa Bed